 But the second car is often the one used for younger drivers in the family, including learners, as well as the day-to-day family ferrying - so keeping it in top condition is super important.

 Tim Shalcross is head of technical policy at IAM RoadSmart (@IAMRoadSmart), and he says the most important thing to remember about running a second car is having the service done on time regardless of how many miles the car has done.

-'A typical second car's mileage is only about 5,000 miles a year, and often at relatively low speeds, pottering about on urban streets,' observes Tim.
+'A typical second car's mileage is only about 5,000 miles a year, and often at relatively low speeds, pottering about on urban streets,' says Tim.
 'Even so, the service should still be done at the correct time, regardless of how few miles the car has covered.'

 'If your second car doesn't get as much use as your main one, it's important to keep it maintained,' she says.
-'Our recent survey has shown that 40% of Brits don't check their cars over winter.
-With reduced visibility, unpredictable weather and harsh driving conditions, keeping a second vehicle maintained is doubly important, which is why it's important to give it a regular health check – or take it to a Halfords where we will do this for you for free.'
+'Our recent survey has shown that 40 per cent of Brits don't check their cars over winter.
+With reduced visibility, unpredictable weather and harsh driving conditions, keeping a second vehicle maintained is doubly important, which is why it's important to give it a regular health check - or take it to a Halfords where we will do this for you for free.'

 Tim says: 'Lots of people are tempted to put off having a service if the mileage is low, but some things are essential to be done on time not distance - the oil change, for example.
 Water condenses inside the engine and starts to mix with the oil, which becomes an emulsified solution and turns black as a result.

 'The oil in a modern car engine is absolutely critical.
 Changing it gets rid of waste products that you don't want inside your engine.'